 Training and subscriptions

-From time to time, you may need to take training courses that relate to your work.
-Your company may also pay for professional subscriptions.
-Such training and subscriptions are a company expense will include:
+Another item on your business and corporate expenses list could include training costs.
+In addition, it may include business subscriptions.
+Basically, from time to time, you may need to take training courses that relate to your work.
+In addition, your company may also pay for professional subscriptions.
+Therefore, such training and subscriptions will be a company expense providing:

 - Magazine and newspaper subscriptions, if these relate to your work.

 In this contractor expenses guide, it’s key to explain that you may need business insurance for your company.
 Indeed, taking out insurance may be necessary for your business and may also be a requirement of your client(s).
 If you pay for business insurance costs, they will be tax-deductible limited company expenses.
 Usually, your contract will state which insurances you need to take out.

 Within your contractor finances, the types of insurance policies that you may require are:

 - Business insurance, such as Employers and public liability insurance.
 Although they may not be mentioned in your contract, they may be required, too, in some cases.
 This would be the case if you have employees and work perhaps on client sites and in public areas.

 One of the benefits of using this website, is you can receive a contractor discount on your insurance.
 Please visit the insurance article links above if you need business insurance policies.
 In addition, you can use code CAUK10 to receive a great 10% contractor discount.
 The articles are written by one of the best contract insurance providers in the UK.

 There are also other financial products to consider as part of your overall contractor finances.
 These will include: